-The Working Group on the Implications of Information and Digital Technologies for Development is dedicated to research and action in the social issues of informatics in the Third World.
+The Working Group on the Implications of Information and Digital Technologies for Development is dedicated to research and action in the social issues of sustainable development.

 Chair: Prof. Robert Davison

 - To collect, exchange and disseminate the social, cultural, economic, environmental, and political experiences of information and digital technology implementation in all the contexts of the ‘Global South’ as well as disadvantaged groups in societies more generally.